SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 #compilefromnote

 ## Radioactivity
-Radiaction is the emition of waves — lights, heat, etc. etc. We call something "radioactive" if it emits ionizing radiation: that it has enough energy to liberate an electron from an atom.
+Radiation is the emition of waves — lights, heat, etc. etc. We call something "radioactive" if it emits ionizing radiation: that it has enough energy to liberate an electron from an atom.

 ### Geiger Counter
 #inserthowgeigercountersowrk

-Because of the fact that geiger counters require time to discharge, there is a ceartain rate called "dead time"
+Because of the fact that geiger counters require time to discharge, there is a certain rate called "dead time"